Moduli spaces of principal bundles on singular varieties: Introduction

-Let $\rho\colon G \to {\rm GL}(V)$ be a faithful $k$-representation of the reductive group $G$.
 A \emph{pseudo $G$-bundle} is a pair $(\A, \tau)$, where $\A$ is a torsion free $\O_X$-module of rank $r=\dim V$ and $\tau\colon {\rm Sym} ^*(\A\otimes V)^G \to {\O}_X$ is a nontrivial homomorphism of ${\O}_X$-algebras.
 In \cite{Bh} U. Bhosle, following earlier work of A. Schmitt \cite{Sch2} in the smooth case, constructed the moduli space of pseudo $G$-bundles in case $X$ satisfies some technical condition, which she showed to hold for seminormal or $S_2$-varieties.
 However, it is easy to see that this condition is always satisfied (see Lemma \ref{Bhosle's-condition}).

 Giving the homomorphism $\tau$ is equivalent to giving a section Let $U_{\A}$ denotes the maximum open subset of $X$ where $\A$ is locally free.
 We say that the pseudo-$G$-bundle $(\A, \tau)$ is a \emph{singular principal $G$-bundle} if there exists a non-empty open subset $U\subset U_{\A}$ such that $\sigma (U) \subset {\mathbb I}{\rm som} (V\otimes {\O}_U, \A^{\vee}\mid_U)/G$.